FDMcreative/instagram-clone-angularjs/README.md

 #### Functionalities:

 - Register, Login and Logout.
-- Uploading of images on AWS by registerd users.
+- Uploading of images on AWS by registered users.
 - Commenting of images by the registered users.
 - Deleting of comments by the creator user.